Dear Members,

 The companys policy lays down the criteria for determining qualifications, positive attributes, Independence of a director and other matter as provided under sub-section (s) of section 178 of the Companies Act, 2013.

 The current policy is to have an appropriate mix of executive and independent directors to maintain the independence of the Board in terms of the provisions of section 178.
-The Board consists of two executive directors and one non-executive director and four independent Directors.
+The Board comprises two executive directors, one non-executive non-independent woman director and three independent Directors, thereby ensuring a balanced and diverse composition.
 We affirm that the remuneration paid to the directors is as per the terms laid out in the nomination and remuneration policy of the company.

 AUDIT COMMITTEE: